jedawson04/WinterTerm2024-NLPModel/README.md

-# NOTE: This Repository is depracted due to storage constraints.
+# NOTE: This Repository is deprecated due to storage constraints.
 See Ben Toker's 'nlpmodel' repo for the current changes

 # WinterTerm2024-NLPModel
 ***